 More information on the Ukraine Adoption process.

-The US State Department has issued a Level 4 “Do Not Travel” advisory for Ukraine.
+In March, the US State Department issued a Level 4 “Do Not Travel” advisory for Ukraine.
 The recommended restrictions on travel will likely be in place for some time.
+Updates are posted at the State Department site linked here as they are available.
 When travel does resume, the priority will likely be those families already in process.

 If you are a family in process with Ukraine and you have not yet heard from your adoption service provider, please reach out to them today.
 They are the first and best source of reliable information and updates on your process.
 We know that these are troubling days for you and your family and our hearts go out to you.
 Please consider joining an online support group for adoptive families through your agency or connecting with families in the Ukraine program for the support and care you need at this time.